zoolanders/documentation/_partials/elements/customizations/default.md

 All elements would automatically recognize the custom layouts and offers them as an option during the layouts configuration.
 Placing your custom layouts in the override folders, mentioned in the previous section, is the best practice keeping them that way separated from the core files.

 For example if you were to create a **myCustom.php** layout the global override path would be `media/zoo/custom_elements/%1$s/tmpl/render/myCustom.php`.
 Some elements even supports custom edit layouts, meaning you could set your own layout for the **Edit** or **Submissions** views!

->>>>> When creating or overriding sublayouts, if any, remember to respect the path.
+When creating or overriding sublayouts, if any, remember to respect the path.
 E.g: `.../%1$s/tmpl/render/default/_sublayouts/myCustom.php`.

+>>>>> You can always copy the elements core layouts and use them as a starting point.
+They are located in the `plugins/system/zoo_zlelements/elements/%1$s` folder.